edge-cloud/www.edge-cloud.net/_posts/2015-09-11-sddc-architecture-business-continuity-with-multiple-regions.md

 ### Summary

-Using the here described BC/DR strategy for the Software Defined Data Center (SDDC), not only simplifies the setup of the resource protection itself, but also simplifies the [network container](https://www.edge-cloud.net/2015/08/31/sddc-architecture-vpods-for-management-applications/" target="_blank">operation of the actual failover</a>.
-Especially the concept of the previously introduced <a href="https://www.edge-cloud.net/2015/08/31/sddc-architecture-vpods-for-management-applications/) helps a lot in this scenario.
+Using the here described BC/DR strategy for the Software Defined Data Center (SDDC), not only simplifies the setup of the resource protection itself, but also simplifies the [operation of the actual failover](/2015/08/31/sddc-architecture-vpods-for-management-applications/).
+Especially the concept of the previously introduced [network container](/2015/08/31/sddc-architecture-vpods-for-management-applications/) helps a lot in this scenario.